Data Version Control (software): History

 This eliminated the dependence upon additional services by saving data versions as metadata in Git, as opposed to relegating it to external databases or APIs.

 ML model checkpoints versioning: The new release also enables versioning of all checkpoints with corresponding code and data.

 Metrics logging: DVC 2.0 introduced a new open-source library DVC-Live that would provide functionality for tracking model metrics and organizing metrics in a way that DVC could visualize with navigation in Git history.

+In June 2023, DVC 3.0 marked a major architectural and compatibility update for DVC.
+The release introduced a new data hashing and storage model in which file contents are hashed directly, eliminating prior normalization of CRLF line endings.
+As a result, new DVC 3.x outputs are stored in a revised cache and remote layout, while data created with DVC 2.x remains readable.
+To support transitions, a cache migration command was added.

+DVC 3.0 also removed several long-deprecated features and commands to simplify the system and align with modern pipeline usage.
+These included legacy experiment commands, checkpoint support, use of .dvc files as pipeline stages, and older plotting, metrics, and CLI flag formats.
+Pipeline definitions were further consolidated around dvc.yaml, and multiple command and option removals reflected a broader cleanup of the command-line interface.

+Overall, the 3.0 release emphasized long-term consistency, clearer abstractions, and a streamlined user experience, while preserving backward access to existing datasets.

+In November 2025, lakeFS announced that it had acquired DVC, including its associated extensions including the DVC Extension for VS Code and DVCLive.

 Alternative solutions to DVC

 There are several open source projects that provide similar data version control capabilities to DVC, such as: Git LFS, Dolt, Nessie, and lakeFS.
 These projects vary in their fit to the different needs of data engineers and data scientists such as: scalability, supported file formats, support in tabular data and unstructured data, volume of data that are supported, and more.